Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,2816.569184,2836.733333333333.md

 ### Transcript

-> in like the factorial blueprinting no we answered that in a video once before basically you know it's it's a thing that we thought about as well but at
+> any plans for stuff like blueprints as in like the factorial blueprinting no we answered that in a video once before basically you know it's it's a thing that we thought about as well but at this point no maybe we will I don't know